Western Kentucky vs. Rice NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Saturday's total is 1.9 points higher than the combined 60.6 PPG average of the two teams.
+- The two teams combine to average 60.6 points per game, 0.9 less than the over/under in this contest.

-- The 65.3 points per game these two squads have surrendered to opponents this season are 2.8 more than the 62.5 over/under in this contest.
+- The 65.3 points per game these two squads have allowed to opponents this season are 3.8 more than the 61.5 total in this contest.

-- The Hilltoppers and their opponents have scored an average of 66.9 points per game in 2021, 4.4 more than Saturday's total.
+- The average total in Hilltoppers games this season is 66.9, 5.4 points above Saturday's total of 61.5.

 Western Kentucky Stats and Trends